monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 ---
 layout: static_page
-title: "The People Behind Monero"
+title: "Restoring your Monero Account"
-title-pre-kick: "The "
+title-pre-kick: "Restoring "
-title-kick: "People Behind "
+title-kick: "your Monero "
-title-post-kick: "Monero"
+title-post-kick: "Account"
 kick-class: "kicks"
 icon: "icon_people"
 attribution: "<!-- Icon is based on work by Freepik (http://www.freepik.com) and is licensed under Creative Commons BY 3.0 -->"